 Ms. Ballew-Jennings presented the financial reports for the month of August prepared by Liechti, Franken & Young, LLC.
-He and Ms. Revels met with the accountants two weeks prior and nothing out of the ordinary was noted.
+She and Ms. Revels met with the accountants two weeks prior and nothing out of the ordinary was noted.
 Ms. Woodbury asked about a discrepancy in two of the supplemental reports, one provided by the accountant and the other created by Ms. Ballew-Jennings.
 Ms. Revels will follow-up with the accountant to resolve the difference in the two reports.
 Ms. Ballew-Jennings moved that it was the recommendation of the Budget/Personnel Committee to accept the financial reports prepared by the office of Liechti, Franken & Young, LLC.
 All Board members in attendance voted “yes.”
 Motion carried.

 There were no other financial issues.